 - Increasing duration of use or number of re-applications

 - Incorporation of medicinal substances

-MEDDEV 2.7.1 Rev 4 Adds "Stage Zero" to Clinical Evaluation Process
+MEDDEV 2.7.1 Rev 4 Adds "Stage Zero" to Clinical Evaluation Plan

 While it may seem alarming that a comprehensive re-write was conducted on MEDDEV 2.7.1 with no transition period mandated, it should now be clear that the changes and updates contained in revision 4 are relatively minor.
 The added length of the document is primarily due to the added clarity of this version compared to its predecessors.